Howard Hanson: "Song of Democracy"

+Institute for American Music

 Following his retirement as Director of the Eastman School of Music in 1964, Hanson was appointed as the first director of the newly established Institute for American Music at the University of Rochester.
 In this new role, Hanson continued his efforts to foster a widespread understanding and appreciation of American music through performances, publications and recordings.
 Operating funds for the institute were largely derived from royalties generated from compositions and recordings which were executed by Hanson during his tenure at the Eastman School.
 Following his death in 1981, Hanson's wife Peggy assumed his responsibilities at the institute until her death in 1996.
 It has been observed that nearly every American composer since World War I is indebted in some degree to Howard Hanson for his efforts to educate the public and future generations of professional musicians about American music.

 Hanson was elected as a member of the National Institute of Arts and Letters in 1935, President of the Music Teachers' National Association from 1929 to 1930, and President of the National Association of Schools of Music from 1935 to 1939.
 From 1946 to 1962, he was active in United Nations Educational, Scientific and Cultural Organization (UNESCO).
 UNESCO commissioned Hanson's Pastorale for Oboe and Piano, and Pastorale for Oboe, Strings, and Harp, for the 1949 Paris conference of the world body.

+Orchestras

 During the course of his career Hanson also served as a guest conductor for several leading orchestras including: the New York Philharmonic, the Boston Symphony Orchestra, and the NBC Symphony Orchestra.
 He was also a frequent conductor of the Rochester Philharmonic Orchestra at the Eastman Theater in Rochester, New York.
-In addition, he was the founder of the Eastman Philharmonia orchestra at the Eastman School of Music.
+In addition, he was the founder of the Eastman Philharmonia Orchestra at the Eastman School of Music.
 This ensemble consisted of elite upperclassmen from the Eastman School of Music and was noted for concertizing throughout the country.
 Under Hanson's leadership, it was selected to participate in the United States Department of State's international cultural exchange program during the 1961–1962 season.
 Hanson took the Eastman Philharmonia on a European tour which passed through Paris, Cairo, Moscow, and Vienna, among other cities.
 The tour showcased the growth of serious American music for Europe and the Middle East.

 Hanson's performances with the orchestra received critical acclaim in thirty four cities and sixteen countries throughout Europe, the Middle East and Russia.